-Since the beginning of the Syrian insurrection in March 2011, more than four million Syrians have had to flee their homes and leave for the neighboring countries.
+Since the beginning of the Syrian insurrection in March 2011, more than five million Syrians have had to flee their homes and leave for the neighboring countries.
 Over 240,000 of them have sought refuge in Northern Iraq, a large part of which in Domiz Camp near the Iraqi town of Duhok.
 Thousands take shelter with relatives or in smaller refugee camps in other parts of the country.

 Many refugees have experienced traumatizing events, such as losing relatives to bomb-attacks, witnessing combat situations or being detained or tortured on account of their political allegiances.
 All have lost their homes and work, most have concerns for their relatives.
 As a consequence, they suffer from depression, anxiety, sleep problems, suicidal tendencies, panic attacks and aggression.